 Ever since we acquired Socialite from Realmac Software in December 2010, we have been planning on releasing a faster, more stable version 2.
 Months of work had gone into making Socialite 1 better.
 Then we shifted our focus to the development of Socialite 2.
 Since then, including some unsuccessful attempts, we’ve invested tens of thousands of dollars into its development and months of our time.

 In June 2012 Twitter announced API changes and made it clear that traditional Twitter clients, such as Socialite, should not be developed.
-Some of these new rules made developing Twitter support in Socialite 2 impossible, so after much deliberations we had decided to stop the development of Socialite 2, but to continue the support of current version of Socialite.
+Some of these new rules made developing Twitter support in Socialite 2 impossible, so after much deliberations, we had decided to stop the development of Socialite 2, but to continue the support of the current version of Socialite.

 Since then, keeping Socialite users in mind, we have tried to find a buyer for Socialite.
 A buyer that could give it a new home, invigorate it and create a new roadmap.
 But our efforts have been in vain.
 No such buyer was found, and we decided to continue supporting Socialite in its current form, mainly for its users’ sake.